-If you are the child under the age of 21 or spouse of a U.S. citizen or lawful permanent resident (LPR), you may be eligible for a family or marriage-based green card.
+If you are the child under the age of 21 or the spouse of a U.S. citizen or lawful permanent resident (LPR), you may be eligible for a family or marriage-based green card.
 A “preference relative” such as a sister, brother, or parent may also qualify for a family-based green card.
 The U.S. citizen or green card holder must be ready to sponsor your petition and satisfy the requirements to meet your financial needs.

 For immediate relatives such as children and spouses, the application process is relatively easier and takes less time.
 For preference relatives, however, you may experience a longer waiting time that lasts for years due to the green card limit for this category.

 The employment-based green card category is for foreign nationals who meet the requirements to live and work in the United States through their occupation.
 Most of the classifications in this category require a series of important steps which include getting a job offer from a U.S. employer, obtaining a PERM certification from the U.S. Department of Labor, and filing a green card petition.
 Generally, the application is filed by the employer petitioning the USCIS and DOL to bring the alien to the U.S. for employment purposes.
 Green cards under this category include:

 Foreign nationals with extraordinary abilities, professors, researchers, distinguished academics, and international executives may qualify for a green card under this category.
 There is a long list of requirements that must be met in order to be considered eligible.